How File Transfers between SFTP Clients and Servers Work

 How a File Transfer Between an STFP Client and an SFTP Server Works

-Together, the server and client make up a request-response messaging pattern, in which one party requests the data and the other responds.
-The term “direction of connection” describes which computer initiates the connection.
+Together, the server and client establish a request-response messaging pattern, in which one party requests the data and the other responds.
+The term direction of connection describes which computer initiates the connection.

-In this example, the direction of connection is from an SFTP client to an SFTP server.
-This is how the transfer works:
+Here is a high-level example of how a file transfer works when the direction of connection is from an SFTP client to an SFTP server:

-1. The server listens for connections on a specific port, typically the TCP (transmission control protocol) port 22.
-Steps 2-4 describe how the TCP handshake establishes the connection.
+1. The server listens for a command for a connection on a specific port, typically the Transmission Control Protocol (TCP) port 22.

-3. The server sends an acknowledgement, called a SYN ACK, to the client.
+2. The server sends an acknowledgement (called a SYN ACK) to the client.

 1. Source Server Endpoint to Target Server Endpoint »